The Anatomy of the Perfect Guest Post - Part 2: Content and Sharing

 In the first part of this two-part series on the perfect guest post, we looked at the SEO and linking elements of guest blogging.
 In this part, I now want to turn our attention to the actual content and sharing itself and uncover exactly what type of content makes for a good guest post.
 We’ll end by taking a look at the importance of social sharing and responding to comments.

 This is undoubtedly a huge subject so we’ll sum it up by saying that content length should really be informed by brief, website, readership, and what you’re hoping to achieve.
 The nature of the content is also relevant: editorial and analytical content are often longer by nature, whilst how-to articles and top tens tend to be shorter, but there are always exceptions to every rule.

 Traditionally an advertorial is an advert for a company dressed up as a journalistic article, once typically found in many newspapers or magazines.
-In 2013 Google penalized Interflora for its use of gaining links through advertorial content.
-Whilst the acquisition of links should now be a real no-no for all guest bloggers, the specter of the bland self-promotional advertorial continues to hang over guest blogging.
+In 2013 Google penalised Interflora for its use of gaining links through advertorial content.
+Whilst the acquisition of links should now be a real no-no for all guest bloggers, the spectre of the bland self-promotional advertorial continues to hang over guest blogging.

 Of course, it can be all too easy to overstep the fine line that exists between advertising and content marketing.
 Whilst it’s hugely important that you refrain from self-promotional content, defining this can be a grey area.
 Promoting one’s industry is fine but promoting one’s own products or services isn’t.
 But what if you’re selling a third party’s products as part of an overall service?
 Can you talk positively about someone else’s products if you’re selling them?
 This is largely a matter of judgement and of the editorial policy of the publisher.
 Wherever you decide to draw the line, it’s important to be aware that people are far less likely to publish, share, or link to content that is seen in any way as self-promotional.

 Social Content and Sharing…and Comments